★ Save $25 on your inspection use code SAVE25 when you book online - Schedule now

 • Restricted airflow from duct issues

-• Poor attic insulation is affecting cooling efficiency
+• Poor attic insulation affecting cooling efficiency

-During a Home Inspection in Frisco, TX, the HVAC system is assessed for performance, condition, and installation quality.
+During a home inspection in Frisco, TX, the HVAC system is assessed for performance, condition, and installation quality.
+Here’s what inspectors look for:

-Most air conditioning systems in Texas last 10–15 years due to heavy use.
-We check the manufacturer date and compare it to typical service life expectations.
+System Age & Expected Lifespan: Most air conditioning systems in Texas last 10 to 15 years due to heavy use.
+Inspectors check the manufacturer date and compare it to typical service life expectations.

-If the unit is too small, it will run constantly and struggle to cool the home.
+Proper System Sizing: If the unit is too small, it will run constantly and struggle to cool the home.
 If oversized, it may short-cycle and reduce humidity control.
 Proper sizing is critical in extreme heat conditions.

 Warning Signs An HVAC System May Struggle

 Even if the home feels cool during the showing, there may be underlying issues.
+Common red flags include:

 • Uneven temperatures between rooms